 Yoshida: It still doesn’t stand out to me now.
 Before I knew it, he had pushed to take the leading role. (laughs) I had wanted an outsider’s point of view, so his importance moved up as he could be involved in introductions to the rest of the people in the shopping district for the viewers.

 -How does the bird talk?

-Yoshida: He talks a bit like a bloody fool, but the supervisor asked me to give him a more noble feeling.
+Yoshida: He talks a bit like a bloody fool, but the director asked me to give him a more noble feeling.